arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Thecontextprovidedbyschoolsandclassrooms/Thedegreeofdiversityamongstthechildrenintheclass/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "The degree of diversity amongst the children in the class "
+title: 'The degree of diversity amongst the children in the class '
-nav_order: Thedegreeofdiversityamongstthechildrenintheclass
-has_children: false
 ---
 # The degree of diversity amongst the children in the class